yomorun/yomo/example/7-wasm/README.md

-# Implementing YoMo Stream Function using WebAssembly
+# Implemente YoMo Stream Function by WebAssembly

-Now YoMo is capable of running compiled [WebAssembly](https://webassembly.org) serverless functions, which means developers can use their familiar programming languages other than Go to implement YoMo applications.
+YoMo is capable of running compiled [WebAssembly](https://webassembly.org) serverless functions, which means developers can use their familiar programming languages other than Go to implement YoMo applications.